fommil/fpmortals/manuscript/wip.md

   [error]                                      ^
 ~~~~~~~~

-Welcome to shapeless compilation errors!
+Welcome to Shapeless compilation errors!

 The problem, which is not at all evident in the error, is that the compiler is unable to work out what `R` is, and gets caught thinking it is something else.
 We need to provide the explicit type parameters when calling `gen`, e.g.